General context, key principles and hot topics

 The Criminal Jurisdiction Ordinance (CJO) deals with Hong Kong’s extraterritorial criminal jurisdiction.
 The offences to which the CJO applies are divided into Group A offences, which include theft, fraud, deception, blackmail and offences relating to false instruments, and Group B offences, which cover conspiracy, attempting or incitement to commit a Group A offence, and the offence of conspiracy to defraud.

-- there is an attempt to commit the offence in Hong Kong, whether or not the attempt is made in Hong Kong or elsewhere and irrespective of whether it has an effect in Hong Kong;
+- there is an attempt to commit the offence in Hong Kong, whether or not the attempt is made in Hong Kong or elsewhere and irrespective of whether it has an effect in Hong Kong; or

 - there is an attempt or incitement in Hong Kong to commit the offence outside Hong Kong; and